eVAL-Agency/beansbooks/README.md

 We have changed the logic to allow a customer to be created with ONLY the company_name.
 This allows for customers that are companies to be created.

+### Font Awesome

+This fork includes iconography from the excellent [font-awesome project](http://fontawesome.io/)!
+ These allow for clean UX hints throughout the application without sacrificing redundant server requests for raster images and display at font-level crispness since, well, they're technicaly fonts!

+Currently these icons are used on the login page, "masthead" links, utility links, and a few places on the accounts page.
+Expect more iconography throughout the application to come.

 ## Getting Started